xpeerchain/QA/en/university/02-what-is-blockchain.md

 The blockchain itself can be accurately described as a continuously growing list of individual transaction records called blocks.
 As transactions are initiated by users of the network they are broadcast out to the network of validation nodes.
 One by one these transactions are validated, grouped together and recorded into a block which is then attached to the end of the blockchain as the next link in the chain.
 Therefore every block is linked, forming one long cryptographically secured chain of blocks.
 When combined together these individual blocks of data form the entirety of the public ledger, which consists of all the transactions that have ever taken place on the network.

-In Bitcoin and XPeerchain, a new block is added to the chain about every ten minutes, which contains all the transactions made by users in that period.
+In Bitcoin and Peercoin, a new block is added to the chain about every ten minutes, which contains all the transactions made by users in that period.
 Account balances on the public ledger are consistently and automatically updated with each new added block to reflect changes from these transactions.

 ## Distributed Consensus Protocol